flaneur2020/flaneur2020.github.io/content/posts/2021-08-01-badger-txn.en.md

 }
 ```

-The timestamp assignment logic is simple, directly copying from the nextTxnTs field recorded in the oracle object.
+The timestamp assignment logic is simple, directly copying from the `nextTxnTs` field recorded in the `oracle` object.

 There's a detail here: as mentioned earlier, timestamp increments occur at transaction commit, and there will be a time window where the timestamp has incremented but the write has not yet been persisted to disk.
 If a transaction starts at this time, it would read old data instead of the snapshot after the timestamp.
 The solution is to wait for the transaction of the current timestamp to complete writing before starting the transaction.

 ![](/images/2021-08-01-badger-txn/Screen_Shot_2021-08-01_at_4.22.41_PM.png)

-The txnMark field is of type WaterMark struct, which internally maintains a heap data structure that can be used to track changes in transaction timestamp segments.
+The `txnMark` field is a `WaterMark` struct, which internally maintains a heap data structure that can be used to track changes in transaction timestamp segments.

-In addition to waiting for transactions related to the current timestamp to complete writing based on txnMark, there's also a line o.readMark.Begin(readTs) in the readTs function. readMark, like txnMark, is a WaterMark struct, but it doesn't use the WaterMark struct's ability to wait for positions.
+In addition to waiting for transactions related to the current timestamp to complete writing based on `txnMark`, there's also a line `o.readMark.Begin(readTs)` in the `readTs` function. `readMark` is aslo a `WaterMark` struct like `txnMark`, but it doesn't use the `WaterMark` struct's ability to wait for positions.
 It only uses its heap data structure to track the timestamp range of currently active transactions, used to find out which transactions can expire and be recycled.

 ## Transaction Execution